elcascavel/tecaa/content/en/docs/guides/Manually or Automatically Detecting Problems Page.md

 ## Introduction

-Making sure websites are easy to read is very important.
+It is very important to ensure that websites are easy to read.
 Some people, especially those with learning or thinking difficulties, need clear and simple words to understand information online.
-To follow the rules from the Web Content Accessibility Guidelines (WCAG), websites must be checked for how easy they are to understand.
+To follow the rules of the Web Content Accessibility Guidelines (WCAG), websites must be checked for ease of understanding.
 This can be done by people or with special tools.

 ## Checking If Content Is Easy to Understand (Manual)